1967 Houston Astros season: MLB All-Star Game

-Rest of July—August
+Eddie Mathews' 500th home run

+Photocard of Eddie Mathews as a member of the Astros in 1967.

 Batting fifth in the order on July 14, Eddie Mathews connected for his 500th career home run.
 The historic drive was a three-run home run in the sixth inning at Candlestick Park off fellow future Hall of Famer Juan Marichal, leading an 8–6 victory over San Francisco.
 Staub and Wynn singled ahead of Mathews for the runners that he'd drive in.
 Later in the sixth inning, Houston starting pitcher Dave Giusti added a triple to drive in Norm Miller.
 Staub was 3-for-4 with two runs scored that game and Wynn scored three times.
-Mathews became the first player to reach the milestone in the Houston Astros uniform, and seventh major leaguer all-time, preceded by Jimmie Foxx, Mickey Mantle, Willie Mays, Mel Ott, Babe Ruth, and Ted Williams.
+Mathews became the first player to reach the milestone in the Houston Astros uniform, and seventh major leaguer all-time, preceded by Jimmie Foxx, Mickey Mantle, Willie Mays, (Note: Mays hit his milestone home run off the Astros' Don Nottebart on September 13, 1965.)
+Mel Ott, Babe Ruth, and Ted Williams.
 The first 493 home runs of Mathews' illustrious career arrived during his first 15 seasons as a member of the Boston / Milwaukee / Atlanta Braves organization.

+Mickey Mantle had most recently reached 500 home runs, on May 14, 1967, two months before Mathews.
+Mathews’ former Braves teammate Hank Aaron was the next player to reach the milestone, on July 14, 1968.

+Marichal became the first—and remained the only—future Hall of Fame moundsman to have surrendered a milestone 500th home run (through 2025).